 - Use of local market systems.

-- Decentralised: local currency accounts in multiple countries
+- Decentralized: local currency accounts in multiple countries

-- Centralised: fund payroll payments from a single currency account
+- Centralized: fund payroll payments from a single currency account

 Post ‘SEPA compliance’, many organizations are now seeking to streamline operational and working capital processes between treasury, shared service centers and local entities.
 Having introduced significant standardization to European cash management, SEPA is a key tool in achieving these objectives.
 Historically many organizations held multiple bank relationships in order to facilitate local requirements - such as payroll transactions - or due to decentralized management of bank relationships.